Ontology Reasoning with Deep Neural Networks: Conclusion

-Besides this, as discussed in the previous section already, the RRN seems to be superior to machine learning models for ontology reasoning in particular as well.
-This is most likely due to the fact that each RRN is trained with respect to a fixed ontology, which allows for adjusting its architecture appropriately, while other existing approaches consider the specification of the same as part of the input.
+Besides this, as discussed in Section 5, the RRN is superior to machine learning models for ontology reasoning in particular as well.
+This is most likely due to the fact that each RRN is trained relative to a fixed ontology, which allows for adjusting its architecture appropriately, while other existing approaches consider the specification of the same as part of the input.
 Hence, there seems to be a certain tradeoff between generality, and thus independence of the considered ontology, on the one hand, and reasoning accuracy, on the other.
-In practice, however, ontologies are usually considered to be fixed, which is why a higher accuracy seems more desirable than a reasoning model that is not tied to a single ontology.
-Once again, however, we defer further investigations as well as a more detailed comparative study to future research.
+In practice, however, ontologies are usually considered to be fixed, which is why a higher accuracy is, in general, more desirable than a reasoning model that is not tied to a single ontology.

 Finally, there is one subject that we raised just incidentally at the very beginning of this article.
 Despite the fact that the human brain served as a major source of inspiration for the development of artificial neural networks \citep{Hassabis2017}, most network architectures that are used for machine learning today lack biological plausibility.
 However, while many mechanics of the human neurology remain uncharted, there exist a number of aspects that are considered to be confirmed by now, and some of them allow for drawing interesting parallels to the RRN model.
 For instance, there is a broad consensus that reasoning in the human brain is not realized like logic-based symbolic reasoning, neither conceptually nor computationally.
 Instead, it is believed that our brain maintains a probabilistic cognitive model of the world \citep{Oaksford2007}, which provides a base for any kind of thought or action.
 To that end, the storage of semantic memory is organized in a distributed way, and information is encoded by strengthening synaptic connections among some neurons, while others are left to be strangers to one another \citep{Martin2001}.
 This is similar to how the RRN adjusts individual embeddings, which could be considered as groups of neurons, whenever a new piece of information arrives.
 Both absolute as well as relative positions of such vectors in the embedding space determine what is believed to be true about the world, which is why the adjustment of those may be interpreted as strengthening certain connections between neurons that store different pieces of information in a distributed way.
 Another interesting point is that the RRN, unlike other recent models, conducts logical reasoning without any kind of external memory, which is not believed to happen in the human brain either.
 Instead, reasoning is entangled with the generation of individual embeddings in the presented model, and thus part of encoding information in a distributed manner.